Criminal Procedure and Investigations Act 1996

-The Criminal Procedure and Investigations Act 1996 or CPIA is a piece of statutory legislation in the United Kingdom that regulates the procedures of investigating and prosecution of criminal offences.
+The Criminal Procedure and Investigations Act 1996 (c.
+25) or CPIA is an act of the Parliament of the United Kingdom that regulates the procedures of investigating and prosecution of criminal offences.

 Provisions

 Part I: Disclosure

 Following a section of introductory text, the act outlines the relevance of its content in the first section to persons charged with a summary offence, indictable offence or one that is triable either way, as well as the criminal investigation into such an offence and as to whether such a person should be charged with the offence or found guilty of it once charged.
 It details the procedures for disclosure and continued disclosure by the prosecution to the defence any information "which is in the prosecutor’s possession, and came into his possession in connection with the case for the prosecution against the accused."
 It also defines a defence statement, defence witnesses and the means by which they should be interviewed, and confidentiality of disclosed information, and other statutory and common law rules of a court.